He is a non-walker, he uses a wheelchair, pushchair and special (Tomcat) trike when we are out and about.

 Life shouldn’t be like this.

-I feel like this is a basic human right that is being completely denied of our boy.
+I feel like this is a basic human right that is being completely denied from our boy.

 When really it’s not rocket science.